v2ray/manual/en/welcome/command.md

 Options:

+> `sig`

-* `sig`：Path to signature file.
+Path to signature file.
 Default value is the ".sig" file to the path to be verified.

-* First argument: the file to be verified.
+> First argument: the file to be verified.

 ### Config